Revisiting 2D Foundation Models for Scalable 3D Medical Image Classification: Experiments

 \paragraph{C. General Yet Powerful: Surpassing Task-Optimized Baselines.} Without task-specific tuning, we demonstrate that properly adapted 2D FMs (even non-medical FMs such as the DINO family) can outperform task-optimized baselines and win the 1st place in the VLM3D challenge.

-\textbf{PDAC Early Detection (T5).} We compare against PanDx~\cite{liu2025ai}, which ranked 1st in the PANORAMA challenge~\cite{alves2024panorama} by training with fine-grained segmentation labels.
+\textbf{PDAC Early Detection (T5).} We compare against PanDx~\cite{liu2025pandx}, which ranked 1st in the PANORAMA challenge~\cite{alves2024panorama} by training with fine-grained segmentation labels.
 AnyMC3D (DINOv3), using only classification labels, outperforms PanDx by improving AUC from 0.949 to 0.962.
-By integrating auxiliary pixel-level supervision, performance further improves AUC from 0.962 to 0.973 (decoder architecture analysis in Appendix~\ref{app.a4}4).
+By integrating auxiliary pixel-level supervision, performance further improves AUC from 0.962 to 0.973 (decoder architecture analysis in Appendix~\ref{app.a4}).

-\textbf{Chest CT Multi-Abnormality (T11).} We evaluate on chest CT multi-abnormality classification by using the CT-RATE dataset~\cite{hamamci2024foundation} and the official data split.
-We compare AnyMC3D (DINOv2) against CT-Net~\cite{draelos2021machine} (supervised baseline) and CT-CLIP~\cite{hamamci2024foundation} (vision-language FM for chest CT).
-As shown in Fig.~\ref{fig:ct_rate}, AnyMC3D (DINOv2) consistently outperforms both baselines across all 18 diseases, improving mean AUC from 0.631 (CT-Net) and 0.768 (CT-CLIP) to 0.882.
+\textbf{Chest CT Multi-Abnormality (T11).} We evaluate on chest CT multi-abnormality classification using the \textbf{CT-RATE} dataset~\cite{hamamci2026generalist} with the \textbf{official data split} (47,149 training and 3,039 validation volumes).
+We compare AnyMC3D (DINOv2) against CT-Net~\cite{draelos2021machine} (supervised baseline) and CT-CLIP~\cite{hamamci2026generalist} (vision-language FM for chest CT).
+As shown in Fig.~\ref{fig:ct_rate}, AnyMC3D (DINOv2) consistently outperforms both baselines across all 18 diseases, improving mean AUC from 0.631 (CT-Net) and 0.748 (CT-CLIP) to 0.884.
+Per-finding AUC values are provided in Appendix~\ref{app.d}.
 We further validated AnyMC3D by attending the VLM3D challenge.
 With only about 0.5M trainable parameters, AnyMC3D won \underline{\textbf{1st place}} among 118 participants, beating other competing methods that performed expensive large-scale CT pretraining.
 This is a strong demonstration of AnyMC3D's generalizability, as challenge solutions are typically well-engineered and task-optimized.

 \textbf{Head CT Multi-Abnormality (T12).} We compare AnyMC3D (DINOv2) against the state-of-the-art head non-contrast CT FM for emergency triage, DeepCNTD~\cite{yoo2025non}, in classifying 75 head NCCT findings encompassing hemorrhagic, vascular, structural, traumatic, mass, and chronic abnormalities.
 As shown in Fig.~\ref{fig:headct}, our method improves the average AUC across these 75 findings from 0.768 to 0.820, demonstrating strong generalization capability.
 Notably, AnyMC3D achieves AUC $\ge$ 0.90 for 18 findings and 0.80 $\le$ AUC $<$ 0.90 for 33 findings, compared to 9 and 28 findings, respectively, for DeepCNTD.